stackwire-io/rancher-cluster/README.md

 - The team at Hashicorp for creating amazing DevOps tools, including Terraform.
 - The team at Rancher Labs for making container orchestration amazingly easy.

+### License

+You are free to use this code for your own needs without restriction.

 ### Warranty
 This code comes with absolutely no warranty, either expressed or implied, and is completely unsupported.
 This is meant as a starting point to learn Rancher and WILL launch resources in your AWS account.
 Please read the code and understand what you're launching when you run apply.